ccnixon/segment-amplitude/README.md

 $ npm install
 ```

-Next, create a .env file in the root directory of the repo.
-Into the new file, put the following:

-`API_KEY=<AMPLITUDE-API-KEY>`

-After you have added this, run `npm test` to run the test suite.

 ### Usage

 The easiest way to quickly use the API is to add it as a dependency to a node project: